rayzhou4/spotify-song-guesser/README.md

 # spotifyguesser.io

-The purpose of this project is to practice React.js and API fetching.
+The purpose of this project is to practice React.js and API fetching using Spotify's API.

-This application was made with Spotify's API.
+The goal of the game is to guess the given songs, and the more songs you are able to guess, the higher score you will receive.

 ### Familiarized myself with:
 - React.js Hooks (State/Effect)